The Quest (Yes album)

 The Quest is the twenty-second studio album by English progressive rock band Yes, released on 1 October 2021 by InsideOut Music and Sony Music.
-It is their first studio album featuring Billy Sherwood since The Ladder (1999), replacing bassist Chris Squire following his death in 2015, and their first album without any original members.
-It is also their first album since Talk (1994) to be produced by only one member, namely guitarist Steve Howe, and their last studio album to be released before the death of drummer Alan White in 2022.
+It is their first studio album featuring Billy Sherwood since The Ladder (1999), replacing bassist Chris Squire following his death in 2015, making this Yes' first studio album without any original members.
+It is also their first studio album since Talk (1994) to feature a single producer, guitarist Steve Howe, and their last to feature drummer Alan White before his death in 2022.

 After completing touring commitments in July 2019, Yes began to collaborate on new material by exchanging ideas for songs online.
 The COVID-19 pandemic caused all touring to be cancelled in March 2020, which presented the opportunity for them to focus on the album during lockdown.
 When the songs had been arranged, the album was recorded in California and England and orchestral arrangements by Paul K. Joyce were performed by the FAMES Orchestra in North Macedonia.
 Frontman Jon Davison was the main lyricist, who wrote about various themes including hope, optimism, and environmental issues.

 The Quest was released in various formats, including CD, LP, Blu-ray Disc, and on streaming platforms, and reached number 20 on the UK Albums Chart.
-It received generally positive reviews for Howe's production and being considered an overall improvement over Yes' previous album Heaven & Earth (2014), though it received criticism for lacking unique or distinct songs.
+It received generally positive reviews for Howe's production and being considered an overall improvement over Yes' previous studio album Heaven & Earth (2014), though it received criticism for lacking unique or distinct songs.

 Background

 In July 2019, the Yes line-up of Steve Howe, Alan White, Geoff Downes, Jon Davison, and Billy Sherwood, with second guest drummer Jay Schellen, finished their 28-date Royal Affair Tour, which saw the group headline a package tour across the U.S. that included performances from Asia, John Lodge, and Carl Palmer's ELP Legacy with Arthur Brown.
 Around this time, InsideOut Music co-founder Thomas Waber asked the band if they were ready to make a new studio album.
 Yes had planned to resume touring from March 2020, continuing their Album Series Tour with Relayer (1974) performed in its entirety, but it was rescheduled for 2021, and later to 2022, due to the COVID-19 pandemic and lockdown.
 The situation presented the opportunity for the band to work on a new album, their first since Heaven & Earth (2014).
-This marks the first Yes album to involve Sherwood since The Ladder (1999), who replaced original bassist Chris Squire following his death in 2015, and the first without any founding members.
+This marks the first Yes album to involve Sherwood as a musician (he had mixed Heaven and Earth) since The Ladder (1999), who replaced original bassist Chris Squire following his death in 2015, and the first without any founding members.
 It would also be the last Yes album released before drummer Alan White's death seven months after the album's release.